 The Nationwide Nasdaq-100® Risk-Managed Income ETF (“NUSI”), Nationwide S&P 500® Risk-Managed Income ETF (“NSPI”), Nationwide Dow Jones® Risk-Managed Income ETF (“NDJI”), and Nationwide Russell 2000® Risk-Managed Income ETF (“NTKI”) (collectively, the “Risk-Managed Income ETFs”) are subject to the risks of investing in equity securities, including tracking stock (a class of common stock that “tracks” the performance of a unit or division within a larger company).
 A tracking stock’s value may decline even if the larger company’s stock increases in value.
 The Risk-Managed Income ETFs are subject to the risks of investing in foreign securities (current fluctuations, political risks, differences in accounting and limited availability of information, all of which are magnified in emerging markets).
 The Risk-Managed Income ETFs may invest in more-aggressive investments such as derivatives (which create investment leverage and illiquidity and are highly volatile).
 The Risk-Managed Income ETFs employ a collared options strategy (using call and put options is speculative and can lead to losses because of adverse movements in the price or value of the reference asset).

-The success of the Risk-Managed Income ETFs’ investment strategy may depend on the effectiveness of the subadviser’s quantitative tools for screening securities and on data provided by third parties.
-The Risk-Managed Income ETFs expect to invest a portion of their assets to replicate the holdings of an index.
-Correlation between Fund performance and index performance may be affected by Fund expenses and because the Fund may not be invested fully in the securities of the index or may hold securities not included in the index.
-Frequently, the Risk-Managed Income ETFs may buy and sell portfolio securities and other assets to rebalance their exposure to various market sectors.
+The success of the Risk-Managed Income ETFs’ investment strategies may depend on the effectiveness of the subadviser’s quantitative tools for screening securities and on data provided by third parties.
+The Risk-Managed Income ETFs expect to invest a portion of their assets to replicate the holdings of an index (NUSI, NSPI, and NDJI) or in an underlying ETF that seeks to replicate the holdings of an index (NTKI).
+Correlation between Fund performance and index performance may be affected by Fund expenses and portfolio transaction costs not incurred by the index and because each Fund may not be fully invested in the securities of the corresponding index or may hold securities not included in the index.
+Frequently, the Risk-Managed Income ETFs may buy and sell portfolio securities and other assets to rebalance their exposure to various market sectors or specific securities.
 Higher portfolio turnover may result in higher levels of transaction costs paid by the Risk-Managed Income ETFs and greater tax liabilities for shareholders.
 The Risk-Managed Income ETFs may concentrate on specific sectors or industries, subjecting them to greater volatility than that of other ETFs.

 The Risk-Managed Income ETFs may hold large positions in a small number of securities, and an increase or decrease in the value of such securities may have a disproportionate impact on the Funds’ value and total return.
-Although the Risk-Managed Income ETFs intend to invest in a variety of securities and instruments, the Risk-Managed Income ETFs will be considered non-diversified.
-Additional risks include: collared options strategy risk, correlation risk, derivatives risk, foreign investment risk, industry concentration risk, and market capitalization risk (large-capitalization investing risk for NUSI, NSPI, and NDJI; small-capitalization investing risk for NTKI).
+Although the Risk-Managed Income ETFs generally intend to invest in a variety of securities and instruments, the Risk-Managed Income ETFs will be considered non-diversified such that the Risk-Managed Income ETFs may invest more of their assets in the securities of a single issuer or a smaller number of issuers.
+Additional risks include: collared options strategy risk, correlation risk, derivatives risk, foreign investment risk, industry concentration risk, investment company risk (NTKI) and market capitalization risk (large-capitalization investing risk for NUSI, NSPI, and NDJI; small-capitalization investing risk for NTKI).